 The sparkling, pristine blue and green waters of the Gokyo Lakes are one of Nepal’s most memorable sights.
 They comprise the highest freshwater lake system in the world, at around 5,000 meters.
 The Gokyo Lakes trek is ideal for people who want to trek in the Everest region, but who want more variety of views and fewer nights spent at very high altitude.

-One of the most common questions we get from travelers is "When is the best time of year to visit Nepal?"
-The standard answer that you’ll find in most guidebooks is that spring and autumn are best for visiting Nepal, since the weather tends to be moderate and stable, with clear skies.
-However, due to the complex nature of Nepal’s geography and climate there is a lot more to this.
-An ever increasing number of travelers visit Nepal in winter and summer, and for good reason.
-With the right information, travel plan and preparation Nepal is a great year-round destination.
+Most guidebooks state that spring and autumn are the best times for visiting Nepal, since the weather tends to be moderate and stable, with clear skies.
+However, due to the complex nature of Nepal’s geography and climate, there's a lot more to this.
+An ever-increasing number of travelers visit Nepal in winter and summer, and for good reason.
+With the right information, travel plan, and preparation, Nepal is a great year-round destination.

 The Three Passes trek is the ultimate tour of the Everest region.
 This route takes in all the highlights—both in terms of mountain views and local culture—and combines them into a complete experience of the Everest region.

 Nepal is home to some of the most spectacular treks in the world.
 Ranging from classics like Everest Base Camp, Annapurna Circuit and Langtang to up and coming treks such as the Manaslu Circuit Trek and the Nar Phu Valley Trek, read on to decide which trek is best for you.